 Thierry Henry never saw a Premier League penalty saved, but he still missed two of his 25 taken in the competition.
 Weirdly both of his penalty misses came via hitting the post against two of the only three Finnish goalkeepers to play in the Premier League (Jussi Jääskeläinen and Antti Niemi).
 Finish?
 He could.
 Finnish?
 He could not.

-Four players to take at least 10 Premier League penalties have a 91% success rate: Current Aston Villa striker Danny Ings, Leighton Baines, former Chelsea defender Frank Leboeuf and the late Gary Speed.
+Five players to take at least 10 Premier League penalties have a 91% success rate: Manchester City goal machine Erling Haaland, current Aston Villa striker Danny Ings, former Everton defender Leighton Baines, former Chelsea defender Frank Leboeuf and the late Gary Speed.
 Of the three, Baines took the most penalties (22) – twice as many as Ings, Speed and Leboeuf (11).
 His first Premier League penalty miss came in October 2014 versus Manchester United and David de Gea, ending a record of scoring each of his first 14 penalties in the competition.

 Current Premier League stars are just outside the >90% gang for penalty success.
 Evergreen James Milner has scored 89.5% of his Premier League penalties (17/19), while Arsenal midfielder Jorginho has converted 19 of his 22 (86.4%) in the competition.
-Man Utd’s designated penalty taker Bruno Fernandes has scored 15 of the 18 that he’s taken in the Premier League (83.3%) and following his miss on Matchday 2 of the 2023-24 campaign against Bournemouth, Mohamed Salah’s conversion rate from the spot has fallen to 80% (20/25).
+Man Utd’s designated penalty taker Bruno Fernandes has scored 16 of the 19 that he’s taken in the Premier League (84.2%) while Mohamed Salah’s conversion rate from the spot is 82.1% in the competition (23/28).